Prof1611/ParlourCaretaker/README.md

 - `/dm [user] [message]` Sends a specified user a custom message via DM.
 - `/message [channel] [message]` Sends a custom message to the specified channel.
 - `/gamesnight [message]` Sends a games night announcement in #parlour-games.
+- `/scrape` Checks the band's website for new shows and updates #gig-chats.

 ### Logging